 Rules for Placing Concepts in the RefSets

 Note: For this “symmetric modeling” review, we only consider concepts “incorrectly modeled” if the incorrect modeling pertains to symmetry.
 If concepts have other – unrelated – modeling issues, they are not referenced as “incorrectly modeled”.
+This includes concepts that are under-modeled, such 162940005 On examination – vocal fremitus increased (finding) and 162941009 On examination – vocal fremitus decreased (finding).
+Except for the concept name, where the concepts are distinguished by “increased” and “decreased,” the concepts are modeled exactly the same, with no attributes included for “increased” and “decreased.”

 Inverse concepts

-If an inverse concept has an existing opposite concept and it is in the appropriate hierarchy, it was considered Symmetric Correct Modeling and placed in the “Symmetric Concepts” RefSet.If an inverse concept has an existing opposite concept and it is in the wrong hierarchy, it was considered Symmetric Incorrect Modeling and placed in the “Non-Symmetric Concepts” RefSet.
+If an inverse concept has an existing opposite concept and it is in the appropriate hierarchy, it was considered Symmetric Correct Modeling and placed in the “Symmetric Concepts” RefSet.

+If the child is an inverse concept, where its opposite would be included under a different parent but the opposite does not exist or the concept is incorrectly modeled, it was considered Symmetric Incorrect Modeling and placed in the “Non-Symmetric Concepts” RefSet.

 Parents of leaf concepts (concepts with only one child):

 If the child is in the correct hierarchy and is modeled correctly, it was considered Symmetric Correct Modeling and placed in the “Symmetric Concepts Children Present” RefSet.

 If the child is an inverse concept and its opposite does not exist or the concept is incorrectly modeled, it was considered non-symmetric and placed in the “Non-symmetric Concepts, Non-existent Children” RefSet.

-Note: “correct modeling” only applies to the correct inferred view for this concept as it pertains to symmetry.
-If a concept has other modeling problems, it is not marked as “incorrectly modeled”.
+Note: “Correct modeling” only applies to the correct inferred view for this concept as it pertains to symmetry.
+If a concept has other modeling problems, as previously noted, it is not marked as “incorrectly modeled”.

 Inclusion Criteria by RefSet